fpoon777/dali_api_22f/README.md

 * [TomTom](https://developer.tomtom.com/maps-sdk-web-js/documentation#Maps.Marker)

 ## Instructions 📋
-1. To start, call `npm install --force`.
-The `typewriter-effect` package needs to be force installed.
+1. To start, call `npm install`
+2. For `node v18.0.0`, `npm install --force` because the `typewriter-effect` package needs to be force installed.
-2. To run, call `npm start`
+3. To run, call `npm start`

 ## How it works:
 There are three APIs used.
 TomTom Map WebSDK API is an API provide by TomTom Map. `TomTomMap.js` calls the `crimeSearch()` function that is imported from `CrimeSearch.js` and calls the `houseSearch()` function that is imported from `HouseSearch.js`.